Patrick Comerford with Bishop Mouneer Anis of Cairo at the USPG conference, ‘Pushing boundaries,’ in High Leigh

 Bishop Mouneer has visited Libya many times, and in recent years Colonel Gadafy handed over to the Anglican Church “a wonderful 16th century church” in Tripoli that had been renovated at a cost of $1 million.

-Turning to the Israeli-Palestinian conflict, he said that Jerusalem has been at the heart of the Arab-Israeli conflict not for past 63 years since the Israeli state was declared in 1948, but from very early on.
+Turning to the Israeli-Palestinian conflict, he said that Jerusalem has been at the heart of the Arab-Israeli conflict not for the past 63 years since the Israeli state was declared in 1948, but from very early on.
 Jerusalem is at the heart of the issue and at the heart of the conflict, he said, and we cannot ignore the place Christians either.
 All three faiths have rights in the city.
 This is an international city, to which these three main religions should have free access.
-Both Jews and Muslims want exclusive access to Jerusalem, but a common-sense solution is required he said.
+Both Jews and Muslims want exclusive access to Jerusalem, but a common-sense solution is required, he said.

 He spoke openly of the role of Anglicans as a small church in every part of the Middle East.
 We have a bridging role between the Churches, as is being experienced in Egypt and Jerusalem, and in the Gulf, but also have a bridging role between Christianity and Islam, and he believes Anglicans are the most active Church in dialogue in the region.